×

 Hindus believe that during the auspicious day of ‘Maha Sivarathri’ if they take bath in the Holy Ganges, all their sins will get washed away and they will become pure souls.
 The holy bath or dip must be taken at the confluence where the rivers Ganges, Yamuna and Saraswathi meet in Allahabad.

-Apart from the annual kumbh melas, there are half-yearly and once in three months melas also celebrated.
+Apart from the annual Kumbh melas, there are half-yearly and once in three months melas also celebrated.

 Janmashtami: This festival is celebrated on the birthday of Lord Krishna.
-It will happen in August or September and Mathura in Uttar Pradesh of India which is the birth place of Krishna will be like heaven during this period.
+It will happen in August or September and Mathura in Uttar Pradesh of India which is the birthplace of Krishna will be like heaven during this period.
 All through the city and around temple areas there will be heavy decorations.
 Musical dramas, discourses, discussions, songs and dances will be held to celebrate this festival.
-Not only in Mathura, people all over India will be celebrating Krishna’s birthday in their homes every year.
+Not only in Mathura, but people also all over India will be celebrating Krishna’s birthday in their homes every year.

-Ganga Sagar Mela: Thousands of Hindus visit the Sagar Island where river Ganges meets the ocean at this day during the middle of January.
+Ganga Sagar Mela: Thousands of Hindus visit the Sagar Island where the river Ganges meets the ocean at this day during the middle of January.

-Sonepur Mela: This is actually cattle fair to commemorate the prehistoric battle held between the crocodiles and elephants.
-This is the largest one in the whole Asia.
-Not onlysonpur mela the cattle but also all the living beings that stepped off Noah’s Ark will be in the fair along with thousands of pilgrims who take bath in the river.
+the whole of Asia.
+Not only the cattle but also all the living beings that stepped off Noah’s Ark will be in the fair along with thousands of pilgrims who take baths in the river.
 This is held during November or December near Patna in Bihar.

 Rath Yatra: This is a spectacular festival held in November in Puri of Odisha.
 Very large sized chariots with Lord Jagannath, his brother Balbadhra and his sister Subhadra will be hauled from the temple to the beach in Puri all through the streets.